icai-uma/RicianNoiseEst_3DMRI_BenfordsLaw/README.md

-# X
-Rician noise estimation for 3D Magnetic Resonance Images based on Benford's Law
+# Rician noise estimation for 3D Magnetic Resonance Images based on Benford's Law

 This project consist of 3 directories:
 - input: it contains 2 3D-MRI brain images form the NKI-RS repository.